rniice/chrome-extension-buzzkill/README.md

 # chrome-extension-buzzkill
-A browser extension that removes job posting buzzwords
+A chrome browser extension that removes or redefines job posting buzzwords